Logging on tutorial

 Step by Step

-The system gives you a suggested password.
+The system will suggest a secure but hard-to-remember password.

 You may not want to use that suggested password unless you have a tool for remembering passwords.